timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 149-NATIONAL ENERGY POLICY AND PROGRAMS/SUBCHAPTER XV-INCENTIVES FOR INNOVATIVE TECHNOLOGIES/SUBCHAPTER XV-INCENTIVES FOR INNOVATIVE TECHNOLOGIES.md

   * No guarantee shall be made unless the Secretary determines that the amount of the obligation (when combined with amounts available to the borrower from other sources) will be sufficient to carry out the project.

 * #### (3) Subordination
-  * The obligation shall be subject to the condition that the obligation is not subordinate to other financing.
+  * The obligation shall be subject to the condition that the obligation, including any reorganization, restructuring, or termination thereof, shall not at any time be subordinate to other financing.

 #### (e) Interest rate
 * An obligation shall bear interest at a rate that does not exceed a level that the Secretary determines appropriate, taking into account the prevailing rate of interest in the private sector for similar loans and risks.